Zetison/TMA4280project/README.txt

-It should be noted that since the implemented exact solution for rhsType 3 and 4 is based on the infinite series representation which has limited convergence rate (escpecially rhsType 4), the accuracy has been limited to approximately a thousand terms, which only yields an accuracy of 1e-8 for rhsType 3 and 1e-4.
+It should be noted that since the implemented exact solution for rhsType 3 and 4 is based on the infinite series representation which has limited convergence rate (escpecially rhsType 4), the accuracy has been limited to approximately a thousand terms, which only yields an accuracy of 1e-8 for rhsType 3 and 1e-4 for rhsType 4.